Imitation Learning via Simultaneous Optimization of Policies and Auxiliary Trajectories: Introduction

 \section{Introduction}

-Programming sophisticated nonlinear robotic behavior is complicated.
-It has been a longstanding challenge in robotics to circumvent manual robot programming by automatically synthesizing robotic behavior using machine learning.
-Reinforcement learning (RL) is the simplest such paradigm, but these algorithms suffer from poor data efficiency, requiring time-consuming exploration (trial-and-error) to discover policies on their own.
-Real-world robots are physical machines that expend energy, overheat, wear down, and damage both their surroundings or themselves; effective robot learning requires extreme data efficiency.
-Therefore, roboticists turn to Imitation Learning (IL), where robots quickly learn how to solve problems from small amounts of demonstrations by an expert.
+Programming sophisticated behavior for complex systems like robots can be time-consuming and complicated.
+Recently, there has been significant effort directed toward circumventing the process of manually programming these systems and instead automatically synthesizing desired behavior using machine learning.
+Reinforcement learning (RL), in particular, has been proposed for learning policies in robotics~\cite{ibarz2021train,schulman2015high}, but these algorithms suffer from poor data efficiency, and require time-consuming exploration.
+Additionally, exploration on systems like real-world robots can be expensive, they are physical machines that consume energy and can cause damage when executing poorly selected actions.
+To contend with these challenges, roboticists often turn to \emph{imitation learning} (IL), for safer, more data-efficient policy learning.

-The simplest method for learning policies from data is Behavior Cloning (BC) \cite{bain1999behaviorcloning,Ly20BehaviorCloning}, where the problem is reduced to supervised action prediction on the demonstration states.
-BC is fundamentally flawed as first observed in \cite{Ross11Dagger} because good action prediction on the expert states does not generally imply good policy performance when the policy states shift from the expert states encountered during training.
-Known as {\em covariate shift}, this problem with BC has been documented since the late 80s \cite{PomerleauALVINN88}.
-The seminal work of \citet{Ross11Dagger,ross2014aggrevated,sun2017DeeplyAggrevated} addressed these issues via reductions to online learning, where an {\em oracle} expert can be queried to provide demonstrations at new encountered states when following the policy.
-Unfortunately, access to an oracle is often unrealistic when demonstrations are complicated or expensive.
+The simplest method for imitation learning is behavior cloning (BC) \cite{bain1999behaviorcloning,Ly20BehaviorCloning}, where policy learning is reduced to supervised action prediction on sequences of demonstrated states.
+BC can be challenging, as observed in~\citet{Ross11Dagger}, because one-step action prediction error can accumulate causing policy rollouts to diverge from the demonstrations over time.
+This problem is known as {\em covariate shift}~\cite{Ross11Dagger}, and has been addressed via reductions to online learning, where an oracular expert is queried to provide demonstrations at newly encountered states when following the policy~\cite{Ross11Dagger,ross2014aggrevated,sun2017DeeplyAggrevated}.
+Unfortunately, access to an oracle is often unrealistic when demonstrations are expensive.

-Instead, we can minimize an empirical risk on a fixed collection of demonstrated trajectories, but that is challenging since early actions affect later states in a policy rollout requiring (naively) back-propagation-through-time which suffers from problematic gradient degradation \cite{schmidhuber1997lstm}.
-We, therefore, present a new method called Collocation for Demonstration Encoding (CoDE) that addresses these problems to optimize such an empirical risk over policy rollouts efficiently.
-Taking inspiration from collocation methods in optimal control~\cite{Hargraves87jgcd_collocation, Hereid16icra_collocationHumanoid, Posa16icra_collocationKinematic}, we can de-correlate gradients across time by introducing a separate {\em trajectory network} during training that encodes the state trajectory the robot should pass through independent of how it is generated by a policy.
-We optimize the loss of this state trajectory on the rollout directly and introduce constraints that ensure the state trajectory is consistent with policy at convergence.